So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 Sayulita has one bank—Intercam Banco—which sits on the outskirts of town on the road leading to the bus station.

-The good news is that you don’t have to walk all the way to the bank to take out money—there are three or four ATMs in town, all of which sit outside shops and restaurants.
+The good news is that you don’t have to walk all the way to the bank to take out money—there are several ATMs in town, all of which sit outside shops and restaurants.

 They look a little sketchy, but I never had an issue with them.
-Furthermore, I was able to avoid the $5 ATM fee since I have a Schwab bank card.
+Furthermore, I was able to avoid the massive $5 ATM fee since I have a Schwab bank card, which reimburses me for withdrawal fees.

 Nevertheless, when comparing Puerto Vallarta vs. Sayulita in terms of banks, Puerto Vallarta takes the cake.
 You can find countless banks in Puerto Vallarta for all your banking needs.